rodrigoasrodrigues/CR200B-Scripts/readme.md

 ## Pause

-A propor PAUSE instruction for adding to the slicer since M25 doesn't do much in this printer and M600 isn't supported (on the original firmware)
+A proper PAUSE instruction for adding to the slicer since M25 doesn't do much in this printer and M600 isn't supported (on the original firmware)

 ## Enable/Disable powerloss recovery